-Bad Credit Loans vs Payday Loans in South Africa: What Is the Difference?
+Bad Credit Loans vs Payday Loans in South Africa: Full Comparison With Real Cost Numbers

-These two products share a customer base — borrowers who cannot access mainstream credit — but they are not the same thing.
-They are built differently, priced differently, repaid differently, and suited to fundamentally different financial situations.
+Bad credit loans and payday loans share a customer base — borrowers who cannot access mainstream credit — but they are not the same product.
+They are built differently, priced differently, repaid differently, and designed for fundamentally different financial situations.
+Using one when the other is called for is one of the most common and avoidable mistakes bad credit borrowers in South Africa make.

 The Core Structural Difference